xycloo/zephyr-vm/actor/tutorial.md

 **Steps:**

-Navigate to the temporary ingestion directory (or the directory your team uses for this step) and run:
+Navigate to the temporary ingestion directory and run:

 ```bash
 cd /tmp/rs_ingestion_temp